Supriya06-code/Supriya06-code/README.md

 ### Hi there 👋

-- 👩‍🎓 I’m Software Engineering Student!
+- 👩‍🎓 I’m a Computer Science Engineering student and aspiring Software Engineer!
 - 💻 I’m currently working on Asp.net MVC and React JS
 - 📫 How to reach me: supriyanjadhav2000@gmail.com